 - Integration of Faith and Sport

-This 36-credit-hour program is taught primarily on campus in a traditional daytime format, Monday through Friday, with occasional online requirements or options.
-You can start your coursework in fall, spring, or summer.
+This 36-credit-hour program is taught primarily on campus in a traditional daytime format, Monday through Thursday, with occasional online requirements or options.
+You can start your coursework in fall or spring.

 The program prepares students for leadership roles in coaching or sport management fields.
 These career fields are growing, with starting and median salaries ranging from $36,000 to over $100,000 per year.